Back pain is one of the most common health problems encountered which can reduce work capacity, productivity and quality of life.

 Investigating long-term Backache

 In the case of long-term back pain, it is prudent to meet a doctor who would examine and advise required investigations according to history and examination.
 Disc prolapse is indicated by the slow straight leg raising test on medical examination.
 While lying flat, one leg is raised without bending the knee, and a pain radiating from the back down the back of the leg is indicative of sciatica.

 Investigations required include blood tests, X-rays, CT, MRI or Ultrasound to establish the diagnosis.
 Special tests may also be recommended like nerve conduction tests, muscle function test (EMG- Electromyography) and myelogram (X-ray after dye injection into the spinal fluid to show nerve pressure due to prolapsed disc).

 - pain-relieving and anti-inflammatory medicines

 - healthy diet and nutritional supplements (like vitamin D, calcium and sometimes collagen supplements)

 - wearing of collar/brace/belts when required

-Spinal surgery may be needed if conservative treatment is ineffective, especially for releasing pressure on nerves, removing bone overgrowths and tumors, stabilizing fractures or for correcting spinal curvature.
-Commonly performed back surgeries include discectomy (removing the prolapsed portion of disc), laminectomy (removing a portion of the vertebrae), Fusion (fusing two vertebrae for stability), and putting in an implant (like artificial discs).
+Spinal surgery may be needed if conservative treatment is ineffective, especially for releasing pressure on nerves, removing bone overgrowths and tumors, stabilizing fractures, or for correcting the spinal curvature.
+Commonly performed back surgeries include discectomy (removing the prolapsed portion of the disc), laminectomy (removing a portion of the vertebrae), fusion (fusing two vertebrae for stability), and putting in an implant (like artificial discs).